 In order to reach peak performance in whatever you want to do, you must develop certain mindsets that will elevate you.
 Below are the three mindsets of Mastery.

-The phrase ‘work-life balance’ has been used ad nauseam by the masses, it is a phrase that doesn’t belong in the vernacular of Masters.
+The phrase ‘work-life balance’ has been used ad nauseam by the masses, it is a phrase that doesn’t belong in the vocabulary of Masters.
 There is no such thing as balance when you are trying to take your skills to another level.
 Balance is for people that just want to get by and live a normal life, it is not for those that are obsessive about success.

 Success does not ask for balance, it requires thousands of hours of work.
-You will never be able to accumulate the necessary workload to accomplish anything great if your primary concern is balance.
+You will never be able to accumulate the necessary workload to accomplish anything great if your primary concern is a balance.
 As I said before, Mastery is a lonely road.
 Most people simply do not have the raw drive or aggression to become great, obsessiveness is crucial for this type of work.

 Here are some examples of the obsessive:

-- Michael Jordan practised his shots everyday for years until they were perfect
+- Michael Jordan practised his shots every day for years until they were perfect

 - Mark Cuban didn’t take a vacation for seven years while starting his first business

-- Arnold Schwarzenegger claims to have trained on average three to five hours a day for six days a week during his body building career.
+- Arnold Schwarzenegger claims to have trained on average three to five hours a day for six days a week during his bodybuilding career.

 - Isaac Newton spent hundreds of hours working on his ‘Philosophiæ Naturalis Principia Mathematica’ a book that set the foundation for many concepts in classical mechanics.

 Those who are Masters often try and reach an almost spiritual level of execution in what they do.
-They demonstrate feats that are unprecedented, and almost seem unnatural.
+They demonstrate feats that are unprecedented and almost seem unnatural.
 Those who have witnessed a Master in their element can attest to this level of performance.

-Professor of psychology at Stanford university ‘Carol Dweck’ argues in her book ‘Mindset‘ that there are ultimately two types of mindsets, a ‘growth mindset’, and a ‘fixed mindset’.
+Professor of psychology at Stanford University ‘Carol Dweck’ argues in her book ‘Mindset‘ that there are ultimately two types of mindsets, a ‘growth mindset’, and a ‘fixed mindset’.

 A fixed mindset is one that assumes that its potential is limited.
-Those with fixed mindsets believe that they either have certain skill or that they don’t.
+Those with fixed mindsets believe that they either have a certain skill or that they don’t.
 People with fixed mindsets never attain Mastery because their thought patterns prevent them from putting in the necessary work.
 These people avoid challenges because they fear failure.